 Belly Worship

-Lychee pork has been a staple of Fujian, the southeastern coastal province of China, for over 300 years and Belly Worship serves one of the best versions of this beloved dish.
-Better yet, they do a vegan version too, and you can have it in a Chinese burrito for just $15.
+Lychee pork has been a staple of Fujian, the southeastern coastal province of China, for over 300 years and Belly Worship serves one of the best versions of this beloved dish ($20).
+Better yet, they do a vegan version too (also for $20), or you could go for their lemon vegan chicken in a Chinese burrito pancake for just $18.

 Le Paris French Eatery

-Sometimes you don’t have the ka-ching ka-ching but you still want the bougee vibes—the perfect time to head to Le Paris.
-Sweet crepes will set you back a mere $7-14 and the savoury crepes (made with buckwheat flour) are only slightly higher.
+Sometimes you don’t have the ka-ching ka-ching but you still want to feel sophisticated—the perfect time to head to Le Paris.
+Sweet crepes will set you back a mere $7-14 and the savoury crepes (made with buckwheat flour) will set you back $13-19, or $20 for the duck spéciale.
 We love La Nordique—a buckwheat flour crepe filled with smoked salmon, chives, cream and lemon.
 It’s super filling and costs a magical $16.

 Piefee